Invertebrate

 Invertebrates are animals that neither develop nor retain a vertebral column (commonly known as a spine or backbone), which evolved from the notochord.
 It is a paraphyletic grouping including all animals excluding the chordate subphylum Vertebrata, i.e. vertebrates.
-Well-known phyla of invertebrates include arthropods, molluscs, annelids, echinoderms, flatworms, cnidarians, and sponges.
+Nonetheless, almost all invertebrates belong to the monophyletic clade Protostomia, including arthropods, molluscs, annelids, and flatworms.
+Some of the well-known remaining invertebrates are deuterostomes such as echinoderms and tunicates, or animals outside the protostome/deuterostome split, including cnidarians and sponges.

 The majority of animal species are invertebrates; one estimate puts the figure at 97%.
 Many invertebrate taxa have a greater number and diversity of species than the entire subphylum of Vertebrata.
 Invertebrates vary widely in size, from 10 μm (0.0004 in) myxozoans to the 9–10 m (30–33 ft) colossal squid.

 Some so-called invertebrates, such as the Tunicata and Cephalochordata, are actually sister chordate subphyla to Vertebrata, being more closely related to vertebrates than to other invertebrates.
 This makes the "invertebrates" paraphyletic, so the term has no significance in taxonomy.

 Etymology

 The word "invertebrate" comes from the Latin word vertebra, which means a joint in general, and sometimes specifically a joint from the spinal column of a vertebrate.
 The jointed aspect of vertebra is derived from the concept of turning, expressed in the root verto or vorto, to turn.
 The prefix in- means "not" or "without".